jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_ISI/Classic/PSM.rst

    da Vinci Classic PSM cannula holder in place

 The cannula is reusable and sterilizable.
-Cannulas come in different diameters, 5mm, 8mm... to match the diameter of the shaft of the instrument used.
+Cannulas come in different diameters, 5 mm, 8 mm... to match the diameter of the shaft of the instrument used.

 .. figure:: /images/Classic/PSM/classic-PSM-cannula.jpeg
    :width: 250
    :align: center

-   da Vinci Classic PSM 8mm cannula
+   da Vinci Classic PSM 8 mm cannula

 The cannula is held by the cannula holder (shocking) and secured using two thumbscrews.
 When in place, the large black strip etched on the